BSalita/SH_Bidding/README.md

 ### **Pipeline 2: Create target dataset**

 Create a target dataset of structured game data suitable for inference.
 The dataset will augmented with lots of columns including columns needed to infer bidding auctions.
-The steps are very similar to Process 1 above.
+The steps are very similar to Pipleline 1 above.

 #### **Steps:**